 tl;dr

-David Barrera is an assistant professor in the School of Computer Science at Carleton University.
+David Barrera is an associate professor in the School of Computer Science at Carleton University.
 He is the co-director of the Carleton Internet Security Lab, where his research analyzes security and privacy issues in emerging network environments such as the Internet of Things (IoT).
 Dr. Barrera was previously an assistant professor in the computer and software engineering department at Polytechnique Montréal and a visiting scientist at IBM Research in Zürich.
 He was also a postdoctoral researcher in the Network Security Group at ETH Zürich.
 Dr. Barrera obtained his Ph.D. from Carleton University in 2014.

 tl;pl

-David Barrera est professeur adjoint à l’école d’informatique de Carleton University.
+David Barrera est professeur agrégé à l’école d’informatique de Carleton University.
 Il co-dirige le laboratoire de Sécurité Internet et ses recherches visent à améliorer la sécurité des réseaux émergents (tels que l’Internet des objets).
 Il occupait précédemment le poste de professeur adjoint au département de génie informatique et de génie logiciel à Polytechnique Montréal.
 Il a aussi travaillé en tant que chercheur visiteur au sein d’IBM Research Zürich pour y développer des solutions de sécurisation des infrastructures critiques et a été chercheur postdoctoral dans le groupe de sécurité réseaux à l’École polytechnique fédérale de Zurich.
 Dr Barrera est titulaire d’un Doctorat obtenu en 2014 à l’université de Carleton.

 dl;nl

-David Barrera es profesor asociado en la escuela de ciencias computacionales en Carleton University en Ottawa.
+David Barrera es profesor titular (A) en la escuela de ciencias computacionales en Carleton University en Ottawa.
 El Dr. Barrera es co-director del laboratorio de investigación de seguridad en Internet, donde su investigación analiza problemas de seguridad y privacidad en redes computacionales emergentes como el Internet de las Cosas.
 El Dr. Barrera ha sido profesor asociado en la escuela de ingeniería en sistemas del Polytecnico de Montréal e investigador en IBM Research en Zürich.
 También fue investigador postdoctoral en el grupo de seguridad de redes en ETH en Zürich.
 Obtuvo su doctorado de Carleton University en 2014.

 Bio